 - Excision — surgically removing the wart

 - Electrosurgery — burning off the wart

 - Cantharidin — a medication that causes a blister to form under the wart so it falls off

-If these treatments don’t work, Dr. Sanchez may recommend more invasive procedures such as laser treatment, chemical peels, or immunotherapy.
-Dr. Sanchez may also recommend treatment with bleomycin, which is an anti-cancer medication.
+If these treatments don’t work, our dermatologists may recommend more invasive procedures such as laser treatment, chemical peels, or immunotherapy.
+The doctor may also recommend treatment with bleomycin, which is an anti-cancer medication.